 The Institute is dedicated to the field of Physical Science and Technologies, one of the eight areas into which research activity is divided by the CSIC.
-Its main area of specialization is the design and test of CMOS analog and mixed-signal integrated circuits and their use in different application contexts such as radiofrequency, microsystems or data conversion.
+Its main area of specialization is the design and testing of analog and mixed-signal integrated circuits in CMOS technology, as well as their use in different application contexts such as biomedical devices, wireless communications, data conversion, smart imagers & vision sensors, cybersecurity, neuromorphic computing and space technology.

 The IMSE-CNM staff consists of approximately one hundred people, including scientists and support personnel.
 Most of them work for the CSIC and the Universidad de Sevilla.
 IMSE-CNM employees are involved in advancing scientific knowledge, designing high level scientific-technical solutions and in technology transfer.
 Their duties include both research and teaching activities, the latter mainly at official master and PhD degrees.